A symmetric $p$-adic symbol for triples of modular forms: Background

 \subsection{Modular forms}

-Throughout this paper, we will mainly deal with overconvergent and nearly overconvergent modular forms, a thorough account of which is given in \cite{Kat73} (for overconvergent forms) and \cite{DR14} or \cite{Urb14} (for their nearly-overconvergent counterpart).
-In this section, we will review their computational aspects as well as the necessary results that will be used in the paper.
+Throughout this paper, we will mainly deal with overconvergent and nearly overconvergent modular forms of integer weight, a thorough account of which is given in \cite{Kat73} (for overconvergent forms) and \cite{DR14} or \cite{Urb14} (for their nearly-overconvergent counterpart).
+In this section, we will review their computational aspects as well as the necessary results that will be used in the rest of the paper.